Bioscience Americas ...Solutions for a Healthier World.

 - Obsessively unusual attachments to certain things such as keys, switchboards, coins, etc.

-- Lack of concentration, self restriction.
+- Lack of concentration, self-restriction.

-Although, till date there is no full proof cure available for autism, researchers all over the world are trying their level best to shed light on many unknown facets of ASD by combining the different approaches of molecular biology, cell biology, neurosciences.
+Although, till date, there is no full proof cure available for autism, researchers all over the world are trying their level best to shed light on many unknown facets of ASD by combining the different approaches of molecular biology, cell biology, neurosciences.
 In the meantime, many children are relieved through the contemporary stem cell technology.

 What goes wrong in Autism!

 In general, it has been evidently acknowledged that the autism is caused by structural and thereafter functional abnormality of the brain.
-The brain is the pivotal organ in maintaining functional integrity of the body.
+The brain is the pivotal organ in maintaining the functional integrity of the body.
 This has been achieved in a very well and coordinated fashion through neurons, hormones as well as electrical impulses.
 When the scientists started studying autistic brain, they observed few basic differences than the normal brain such as; breakage in the electrical impulses passing the information from brain to other parts of the body, lack of distant connections with the brain and increased levels of two important hormones named as norepinephrine and dopamine playing prime function in social behaviour and communication.

-Studies so far have as well uplifted the fact that these factors act as important control knobs in regulating the intricate web of connections in the brain influencing the passage of faulty information from brain to different vital organs of the body causing Autism.
+Studies so far have as well uplifted the fact that these factors act as important control knobs in regulating the intricate web of connections in the brain influencing the passage of faulty information from the brain to different vital organs of the body causing Autism.

 How Stem Cells treatment can help!

-Stem cells are the mother cells that are responsible for developing an entire human body from a tiny two celled embryo; due to their unlimited divisions and strong power to differentiate into all the cells of different lineage.
+Stem cells are the mother cells that are responsible for developing an entire human body from a tiny two-celled embryo; due to their unlimited divisions and strong power to differentiate into all the cells of different lineage.
 This power of stem cells has been harnessed by the technology to isolate them outside the human body, concentrate in the clean environment and implant back.
-Once pushed inside the body again, these cells migrate at the site of injury due to their known paracrine effects and start secreting growth factors, cytokines and other factors required for creating a micro environment, suitable for their division.
+Once pushed inside the body again, these cells migrate at the site of injury due to their known paracrine effects and start secreting growth factors, cytokines and other factors required for creating a microenvironment, suitable for their division.
 These cells can thus differentiate into required cells, regenerate damaged cells and help in resuming the function of the damaged organs under suitable conditions.

-Treatment of Autism at GIOSTAR Colombia
+Treatment of Autism at BioXcellerator

 - Intravenous Administration:- Through this mode, cells are infused through the veins along with the mannitol to expand blood volumes in the central nervous system, to ensure that the maximum number of cells are reaching to the targeted area.

-Once infused back in the body, these cells can reach at the targeted site through their strong paracrine effects and differentiate into lost neurons or help revive the damaged ones to restore their function back.
-These stem cells have also observed to be promoting angiogenesis to increase oxygen supply to the blood for speedy recovery from Autism.
+Once infused back in the body, these cells can reach the targeted site through their strong paracrine effects and differentiate into lost neurons or help revive the damaged ones to restore their function back.
+These stem cells have also observed to be promoting angiogenesis to increase oxygen supply to the blood for a speedy recovery from Autism.

-Thus with our standardized, broad based and holistic approach, it is now possible to obtain noticeable improvements in the children with autism, in the symptoms as well as their functional abilities.
+Thus with our standardized, broad-based and holistic approach, it is now possible to obtain noticeable improvements in the children with autism, in the symptoms as well as their functional abilities.